-The film Mary Queen Of Scots has just been released in UK cinemas.
-This period drama – pun intended – is about the rivalry between Elizabeth I (played by Margot Robbie) and her relative Mary (played by Saoirse Ronan) and is based on the biography Queen of Scots: The True Life of Mary Stuart by John Guy.
+The film Mary Queen Of Scots – a period drama – pun intended – is about the rivalry between Elizabeth I (played by Margot Robbie) and her relative Mary (played by Saoirse Ronan) and is based on the biography Queen of Scots: The True Life of Mary Stuart by John Guy.
 But what makes this film talk of the town even more than the story or the actresses, is the menstrual blood scene.

 Rourke: ‘It was probably the most straightforward scene that we shot’